weblab-staff/staff-util/README.md

 ## workshop-cherry-pick

 Mass cherry-picks the specified commit to all workshops.
+Ensures that all branches are up-to-date with origin before cherry-picking.
+After running this script, use `git push --all` to push all local branches.

 Usage: `./workshop-cherry-pick [commit] --start [start-branch]`